 Well-designed, properly implemented, and responsibly used health IT can improve patient safety by better supporting clinical workflows and decision making.
 At the same time, health IT can introduce new patient safety risks, especially those associated with poor usability, such as incorrect drug dose administration, delays in care, and other adverse events.
-For example, hospitals with the same EHR developer have different rates of detecting adverse drug events using CDS, suggesting that technology as well as organizational safety, culture, and processes are important contributors.107 ONC and CMS's joint Clinician Burden Reduction Strategy describes how improved EHR usability and user experience can positively impact patient safety.
-For example, some design features, such as screen emphasis, typography, and color choices, can make it easier for a clinician to locate the correct medication or laboratory order.108
+For example, hospitals with the same EHR developer have different rates of detecting adverse drug events using CDS, suggesting that technology as well as organizational safety, culture, and processes are important contributors.
+107 ONC and CMS's joint Clinician Burden Reduction Strategy describes how improved EHR usability and user experience can positively impact patient safety.
+For example, some design features, such as screen emphasis, typography, and color choices, can make it easier for a clinician to locate the correct medication or laboratory order.
+108

-The ONC Health IT Certification Program includes patient safety components that increase safetyenhanced design requirements.109 Some experts have suggested additional steps that could be taken in the ONC Health IT Certification Program, such as a safety reporting system for EHRs, to improve patient safety.110 The Cures Act called for the creation of the EHR Reporting Program to collect information from technology developers and clinicians to assess EHR performance.
-Stakeholders identified safety as a measure to be included in the EHR Reporting Program assessment.111 The voluntary reporting criteria for the EHR Reporting Program include a focus on usability and its impact on patient safety.112 ONC's SAFER Guides recommend practices to optimize the safe use of EHRs and guide technology teams in conducting self-assessments and implementing high priority safety practices.113
+The ONC Health IT Certification Program includes patient safety components that increase safety-enhanced design requirements.
+Onc Health IT Certification Program, such as a safety reporting system for EHRs, to improve patient safety.
+The Cures Act called for the creation of the EHR Reporting Program to collect information from technology developers and clinicians to assess EHR performance.
+Stakeholders identified safety as a measure to be included in the EHR Reporting Program assessment.
+The voluntary reporting criteria for the EHR Reporting Program include a focus on usability and its impact on patient safety.
+ONC'S SAFER Guides recommend practices to optimize the safe use of EHRs and guide technology teams in conducting self-assessments and implementing high priority safety practices.